chrisNgili/BootsHub/README.md

 * An HTML folder.

+* The JavaScript file has sufficient comments describing each function

 # USAGE
 **Browsing available boots:**
 * Use the navigation bar to switch between Nike, Adidas and Puma boots.